News from Temixwten: First positively-identified Neolithic Asian ceramic tool found in North America!

 Accoring to Paul T. Nicholson and Ian Shaw's Ancient Egyptian Materials and Technology, "it must be admitted that the earliest faience shares much in common with the cold working technology of stone," adding that in the beginning of Egyptian faiece production, "the objects made were mostly comprised of beads and amulets."
 Egyptian faience is most commonly a vivid lapis lazuli blue, but it also appears in shades of buff to brown, like Side 2 of 45-WH-5-1513.

-Unlike the first two charms in The God That Man Forgot exhibit, the piece feels like it was Made In China per se.
+Unlike the first two charms in The God That Man Forgot exhibit, this piece feels like it was Made In China per se.
 The high level workmanship, the advanced ceramic materials, and the bold design that gives the One-Eyed God an Asian eye all speak loudly for Chinese origin.

 * * *